-Authorized users will only have access to areas of the system that are needed to conduct their duties.
-User access will be removed when their duties no longer require access.
+Authorized users will only have access to areas of PETALS/PETALS CS that are needed to conduct their duties.
+User access will be removed when their duties no longer require access or when they leave their position.

 2.4b Are criteria, procedures, controls, and responsibilities regarding access documented?